 Memory foam pillows, made of the same polyurethane foam as memory foam mattresses, offer several advantages over traditional pillows.
 They keep your head, spine, and neck aligned and supported.
 They’re also antimicrobial and mold- and dust mite-resistant.
 Read on for reviews of some of the best memory foam pillows.

-- BEST OVERALL: Coop Home Goods Eden Pillow with Cooling Gel
+- BEST OVERALL: Coop Home Goods Eden Adjustable Pillow

 - BEST BANG FOR THE BUCK: Sealy Molded Memory Foam Pillow

 - BEST LUXURY: Tempur-Pedic TEMPUR-Cloud Breeze Dual Cooling Pillow

 - BEST COOLING: Columbia Extreme Cooling Memory Foam Pillow